 TAC works to grow broad, statewide engagement with the Texas agriculture industry.
 We use social media to provide the public with industry information, news, and updates.
-Our newsletter includes further insight into Texas agriculture and the progress of our advocacy efforts for the 88th Texas Legislative Session.
+Our newsletter includes further insight into Texas agriculture and the progress of our advocacy efforts with the 88th Texas Legislature.

 TAC is committed to promoting strong, informed, and active communities in our state.
 In addition to our agriculture-oriented volunteer work, TAC offers scholarships for two Texas high school seniors to pursue further education in agriculture or a related industry.

 Our advocacy arm, Texas Agriculture Connection PAC, serves as a platform to advocate for legislative solutions to issues facing our state's farmers, ranchers, and agriculture-based businesses.
 We work on behalf of Texas' farmers and ranchers to promote the health and security of the industry and the people in it.

 Listening to the concerns of TAC community members is an important part of how we learn about the issues that Texas farmers and ranchers care about most.
 Though we advocated on a variety of agriculture-related issues, we had three legislative priorities for the 88th Texas Legislature's regular session.